Germanic and Slavic Languages and Literatures Major, B.A.–German Studies Concentration

 Additional Requirements

-Three German LAC credit hours may be used as a substitute for one three-hour course taught in German for the major.
-(See “Opportunities" above.)
+• Three German LAC credit hours may be used as a substitute for one three-hour elective course for the major.

-Students who receive placement credit (PL) or By-Examination credit (BE) for GERM 301 and/or GERM 302 must substitute this credit with coursework (three credit hours each to replace GERM 301 and/or GERM 302) to complete the requirements for the concentration.
-The additional coursework must be numbered above GERM 303.
+Students who receive placement credit (PL) or By-Examination credit (BE) for GERM 204 and/or GERM 301 must substitute this credit with coursework (three credit hours each to replace GERM 204 and/or GERM 301) to complete the requirements for the major.
+The additional coursework must be German-language coursework numbered above the German-language course that the students test out of.
 Students may not re-enroll in a course for which they have received PL or BE credit.

-Only one of the following courses may count toward the major:
+Only one of the following courses may count as an elective toward the major:

 GSLL 691HIDEAs in Action General Education logo Honors Course3